ClassyChameleon/ClassyChameleon.github.io/README.md

 Try it out!: https://classychameleon.github.io

 # gvg8_job_scraper_web
-A webscraper for finding jobs, made with flutter. <br>
+> A webscraper for finding jobs, made with flutter.

 JobScraper searches on common Icelandic employment websites for jobs that match your search terms. <br>
 Results are shown in one handy list.
 Duplicates are discarded. <br>
 <br>